IBM/unveiling-machine-fraud-prediction-decision-with-ai-explainability-360/README.md

 There are multiple reasons why we need to understand the underlying mechanism of the Machine learning Models -

-- Human Readability: Explainable AI gives the reasoning behind certain decisions, and that can both increase transparency and help offer better business understanding.
+- Human Readability.
 - Bias Mitigation.
 - Justifiability.
 - Interpretability.

 ![](https://github.com/IBM/unveiling-machine-fraud-prediction-decision-with-ai-explainability-360/blob/main/doc/source/images/AIX360_1.png)

- [**AI Explainability 360](http://aix360.mybluemix.net/)[**[https://aix360.mybluemix.net/](https://aix360.mybluemix.net/)**],** a comprehensive open source toolkit of state-of-the-art algorithms that support the interpretability and explainability of machine learning models.
+ [**AI Explainability 360](http://aix360.mybluemix.net/), a comprehensive open source toolkit of state-of-the-art algorithms that support the interpretability and explainability of machine learning models.**

 This Code Pattern highlights the use of the AI explainability 360 toolkits to demystify the decisions taken by the machine learning model to gain better insights and explainability which not only help the policy-makers, data scientists to develop trusted explainable AI applications but also the general public for transparency and allowing them to gain insight into the machine’s decision-making process.
 Understanding behind the scenes is essential to fostering trust and confidence in AI systems.

-To demonstrate the use of the AI Explainability 360 Toolkit, we are using the existing Fraud Detection Code Pattern showcasing, explaining, and also guide the practitioner on choosing an appropriate explanation method or algorithm depending upon the type of customer(Data Scientist, General Public, SME, Policy Maker) that needs an explanation of the model.
+To demonstrate the use of the AI Explainability 360 Toolkit, we are using the existing [Fraud Detection Code Pattern](https://developer.ibm.com/patterns/fraud-prediction-using-autoai/) showcasing, explaining, and also guide the practitioner on choosing an appropriate explanation method or algorithm depending upon the type of customer(Data Scientist, General Public, SME, Policy Maker) that needs an explanation of the model.

 This Code Pattern will also demonstrate the use of ART(Adversarial Robustness 360 Toolkit) to defend and evaluate Machine Learning models and applications against the adversarial threats of Evasion, Poisoning, Extraction, and Inference.